Want a civil engineering job? Three career decisions you have to make

 - Water and public health: The ultimate objective of these projects is to provide clean drinking water and treat wastewater.
 Engineers might be involved in implementing sustainable water drainage systems, creating energy-efficient treatment plants or improving infrastructure to prevent urban flooding.

+But it’s worth noting that the number of graduate jobs in each field varies each year.
 As engineering employers only hire into areas where they have a pipeline of projects in place, you may well find more vacancies in areas that are less dependent upon economic growth.
-These include the energy sectors, water and public health.
-However, it’s worth investigating how individual employers are performing in different specialisms; even parts of the industry that are suffering overall may have a handful of firms that are managing to turn a profit.
+These include infrastructure (bridges, highways, rail and so on), the energy sectors, water and public health.
+However, it’s worth investigating how individual employers are performing in different specialisms; even parts of the industry that are suffering overall may have a handful of firms that are growing and need engineers.

 Your choice of degree modules and final-year projects can boost your chances of getting hired into a particular division, so if you are still studying give some thought to the specialism you’d like to work in.
 Ecology, thermals and acoustics are becoming increasingly important in the buildings sector, for example, so modules in those areas would be advantageous if you want to specialise in buildings.